"How do I attract more exhibitors to my trade show?"

 Aside from all its other noted benefits, LinkedIn is the perfect place to sell exhibition space for a B2B event.
 Why?
 Because all the people buying exhibition space are there!
 Well, almost all – a few are still stuck in the dark ages.

 But now you need to throw bundles of money into LinkedIn ads to get past first base, right?
 Wrong!
-There are smarter ways to reach potential exhibitors and it will cost you zilch, zero, nothing!
+There are smarter ways to reach out to potential exhibitors at your next trade show, and it will cost you absolutely nothing!

-Use LinkedIn personas to find the right people to target.
-Here’s an example search for automotive sales people in London.
+Use LinkedIn personas to find the right potential exhibitors to target.
+Here’s an example of a search for automotive sales people in London.
 Voila!
-Straightaway you’ve 4841 strong leads you can reach out to!
+Straightaway, you’ve got 4841 strong exhibitor leads you can reach out to!

 Pro tip #1 – If you have Sales Navigator, use the ‘Posted on LinkedIn in past 30 days’ filter to find the most active people.
-It’s a bit pointless targeting people who haven’t visited LinkedIn with intent for five years!
-A complete waste of time!
-Focus on those who are currently active and you’ll dramatically improve your response rate.
+It’s a bit pointless targeting people who haven’t visited LinkedIn with intent for five years.
+If you focus on pursuing exhibitor leads who are currently active, you’ll dramatically improve your response rate.

 Pro tip #2 – Save prospects as leads and their companies as accounts to help you keep track of them and engage with them easier in the future.

 Be friendly!
 Craft a personalised, non-sales-y connection message.
 If you can find a mutual connection, group or interest, mention it in the connection message – the more personalised, the better.

 But don’t go too far.
 While it’s a bit like dating, don’t dive in with the business equivalent of tongue kisses before you’ve gone through corporate courtship.